£0.00

 Characterised by an original Preppy, countryside-inspired fashion sense, Sloane Rangers prefer clothing brands that epitomise the quintessential British old-money look.

-Key elements of the Sloane Ranger wardrobe include waxed Barbour jackets, Hunter Wellington boots, and Burberry trench coats, seamlessly blending country practicality with urban sophistication.
+Key elements of the Sloane Ranger wardrobe include waxed Barbour jackets, Hunter boots, and Burberry trench coats, seamlessly blending country practicality with urban sophistication.

 For formal occasions, Sloane Rangers turn to bespoke tailoring from Savile Row and crisp shirts from heritage shirtmakers like Turnbull & Asser.